Occupational safety and health: Workplace hazards

 Dangerous chemicals can pose a chemical hazard in the workplace.
 There are many classifications of hazardous chemicals, including neurotoxins, immune agents, dermatologic agents, carcinogens, reproductive toxins, systemic toxins, asthmagens, pneumoconiotic agents, and sensitizers.
 Authorities such as regulatory agencies set occupational exposure limits to mitigate the risk of chemical hazards.
 International investigations are ongoing into the health effects of mixtures of chemicals, given that toxins can interact synergistically instead of merely additively.
 For example, there is some evidence that certain chemicals are harmful at low levels when mixed with one or more other chemicals.
 Such synergistic effects may be particularly important in causing cancer.
 Additionally, some substances (such as heavy metals and organohalogens) can accumulate in the body over time, thereby enabling small incremental daily exposures to eventually add up to dangerous levels with little overt warning.

 Psychosocial hazards include risks to the mental and emotional well-being of workers, such as feelings of job insecurity, long work hours, and poor work-life balance.
 Psychological abuse has been found present within the workplace as evidenced by previous research.
 A study by Gary Namie on workplace emotional abuse found that 31% of women and 21% of men who reported workplace emotional abuse exhibited three key symptoms of post-traumatic stress disorder (hypervigilance, intrusive imagery, and avoidance behaviors).
 Sexual harassment is a serious hazard that can be found in workplaces.

+Organizational change events, including large-scale redundancies, workforce restructuring, and role transitions, have been identified as significant psychosocial hazards affecting both departing employees and those who remain.
+Workers in informal sectors are exposed to dangerous environmental conditions; dusts, fume and poor ventilation contribute to different respiratory diseases such as asthma, COPD and silicosis.
+Research indicates that inadequate support during these periods can contribute to elevated levels of workplace stress, reduced engagement, and symptoms consistent with post-traumatic stress among surviving employees - a phenomenon known as survivor syndrome.
+Employers have a duty of care to address these risks through structured support programs including employee assistance services, career transition support, and transparent communication practices.